 To discover more information about the Museum, visit Our History.

 Access to the archives is by prior appointment only, usually every two weeks during normal office hours on Fridays.
 If you wish to visit the archive, please email firstname.lastname@example.org with details of your research.

 Researchers will be asked to register, and to provide two forms of identification.

 Download Conditions of Access (78 KB, .pdf)

-The archive collections at the Museum of Childhood are currently being fully catalogued.
-Summary lists are available from the Collections Team for those collections which do not yet have a full catalogue.
-Further information and catalogues will be added as they become available.
+The archive collections at the V & A Museum of Childhood are currently being fully catalogued.
+The most up to date information on the archive collection can be found here http://www.vam.ac.uk/archives/unit/ARC38 where further information and catalogues will be added as they become available.

-Here you will find information on British Toy Manufacturing, including Palitoy, Abbott Toys and Tri-ang alongside archives relating to Toy Distribution as well as our Archive of Children’s Clothing, the Donne Buck Archive of Playgrounds and a wealth of Childhood Memories.
+Here you will find information on British Toy Manufacturing including Palitoy, Abbott Toys and Tri-ang alongside archives relating to Toy Distribution as well as our archive of Children’s Clothing, the Donne Buck Archive of Playgrounds and a wealth of Childhood Memories.
 Many of these are also available in summary catalogues, which are no longer updated.